gene-kira/Psychic-Mind/README.md

 What is the difference between AI and man ?   ans: is the strength of a human Heart

-Eugene Silly Putty Data info-6-  is a masterpiece  still working on it 4-23-2026
+Eugene Silly Putty Data info-11-  is a masterpiece   it 4-23-2026  302 pm